 7. Business License (Certificate of Incorporation)

-A business license is an formal documents of a Company in China like Certificate of Incorporation in other jurisdictions.
-It state a company’s basic information such as company’s name in Chinese, incorporation date, registration address, scope of business, registered capital, investor name.
+A business license is a formal document of a Company in China like a Certificate of Incorporation in other jurisdictions.
+It states a company’s basic information such as the company’s name in Chinese, incorporation date, registration address, the scope of a business, registered capital, investor name.